haiku/website/content/blog/animortis/2021-08-10_positively_critical_webpositive_and_haiku.md

 WebPositive currently matches Haiku’s version, and the latest stable version was released with Beta 3 on the 25th of July, 2021.

+Contributors are always welcome to help not only tackle many of the problems facing WebPositive today, but to expand it into the future as the primary browser of Haiku.
+Goals include further stability and rendering improvements, JavaScript compatability improvements, plus a plug-in and add-on system.

 For those who wish to contribute, visit the forums or the “Get Involved” page at [https://www.haiku-os.org/community/getting-involved/](https://www.haiku-os.org/community/getting-involved/).